shridpant/stockie/README.md

 The web interface is simple and easy to use.
 After a one-step registration process, the users may log in and immediately start trading stocks.
 Each user is provided with $10,000/- cash at the start, which the users may utilize to trade stocks.
 To execute, simply:

-1. Clone this repository with `git clone https://github.com/shridpant/stockie`.
-Please ensure that you have all the dependencies from `requirements.txt` installed.
+1. Clone this repository with git clone `https://github.com/shridpant/stockie`.
+2. Navigate to the root folder of the project and execute `pip install -r requirements.txt` to install all dependencies.
+3. Author _keys.json_ on the root folder of the project with relevant keys from _IEX_, _News API_ and _Twitter_.
+Follow the format:
+> {
+>    "IEX" : "",
+>    "CONSUMER_KEY" : "",
+>    "CONSUMER_SECRET" : "",
+>    "ACCESS_KEY" : "",
+>    "ACCESS_SECRET" : "",
+>    "news" : ""
+>}
-2. Start your server with `python app.py`.
+4. Start your server with `python app.py`.
-3. Open the address from your terminal on your browser.
+5. Open the address from your terminal on your browser.
 And you're all set!

 ## Features

-Stockie provides state-of-the-art stock analysis tools to its users.
+Stockie provides state-of-the-art *stock analysis tools* to its users.
 This includes up-to-date performance metrics from trusted sources, real-time tweet and news insights, and a recommender engine based on the stocks' historic data.
 An example of the insights:

 [![Insights Screenshot][insights-screenshot]](https://github.com/shridpant/stockie)

-If a registered `stock symbol` was entered as a search query, a request is made via yfinance for additional information.
-The user is, then, provided a link to a dynamically created company profile for additional insights.
-An example of the `company profile `:
+If a registered `stock symbol` was entered as a search query, a request is made via _yfinance_ for additional information.
+The user is, then, provided a link to a dynamically created _company profile_ for additional insights.
+An example of the *company profile*:

 [![Company Profile Screenshot][company-screenshot]](https://github.com/shridpant/stockie)

 The users may connect with one another to engage in relevant discussions.
-Each user maintains a public profile bearing public contact information.
+Each user maintains a public profile bearing their public contact information.
 The users may search and visit each other's profiles to chat/email/phone.
 An example of this profile:

 [![Profile Screenshot][profile-screenshot]](https://github.com/shridpant/stockie)

 ## Contributing

 This project welcomes contributions and suggestions.
 Feel free to fork this repository or submit your ideas through [issues](https://github.com/shridpant/stockie/issues).

-### Usage

-To execute, simply:

-1. Clone this repository with `git clone https://github.com/shridpant/stockie`.
-2. Navigate to the root folder of the project and execute `pip install -r requirements.txt` to install all dependencies.
-3. Start your server with `python app.py`.
-4. Open the address from your terminal on your browser.
-And you're all set!

 <!-- LICENSE -->
 ## License